 3. Depending upon the advice of the Penn Abroad Global Programs Manager, you may need to apply to the specific study abroad program or foreign university you seek to attend before your petition is reviewed.
-You will be refunded for any application fee or deposit that you may be required to make only if your petition is subsequently approved.

 4. Understand that petitions for study on non-affiliated programs are not routinely approved.
 Only petitions with clear academic objectives and compelling academic reasons will be considered.
 Petitions are judged on the merit of your academic objectives and your academic and linguistic preparation in relation to the specific study abroad opportunity for which you are seeking approval.
 Petitioners are expected to have superior grades and sound academic preparation.
 It is also expected that you will have the very strong support of your major advisor and will have departmental approval to apply at least one half of the credit earned abroad to meeting major requirements.
 Petitions for elective credit only are not normally approved.

 5. Petitions for programs that largely duplicate or are in enrollment competition with existing Penn Abroad programs will not normally be approved.
 Programs should be academically rigorous and provide a high degree of linguistic immersion (when applicable) and cultural integration.